-DOR assumes no impact for section 10, paragraph a of the bill.
-DOR only collects wage information on employees from W-2s and not number of hours worked, work location, or other employment-related details.
+DOR assumes no impact for section 9, paragraph a of the bill.
 Any outreach DOR could offer would be limited to resources already utilized by the department, such as federal instructions.
 DOR assumes it would be reimbursed by the board if it entered into an interagency agreement to provide any assistance related to outreach, technical assistance, or compliance services.